 - Is there an agency that needs input to their database?
 Do they want the data in an Excel sheet?
 Can you enter the data directly to their database?

 - Who else will you send your data to?
-Do you compile an annual report?
+Do you compile a weekly, monthly, or annual report?

 - Do you need calculations in your report?
 Would a custom report help save time with calculated fields?